Hello!

 Miranda Boodheshwar (she/her) is a Guyanese-American costume designer and mixed-media artist who grew up in South Florida.

 She has a passion for social justice and strives to always be the voice at the table who speaks up for those who are unable to.
-She is interested in helping the next generation of theater makers gain access to the industry by breaking down the status quo.
 Her aim is to tell stories from a valuable and ethical perspective.
 Miranda also loves bringing abstract craftwork and non-traditional materials into her work.

 She worked under Mindy Eshelman as a teaching assistant for Carnegie Mellon's Costume History class and is dedicated to continuing to research and educate on the history of clothing in underrepresented cultures.
 She is available for hire as a design research consultant.